-As of June 30, 2016, it was determined that all public improvements have been completed and that the Phase I Water improvements have been accepted and conveyed to the Western Virginia Water Authority, as evidenced by a Utility Acceptance Certificate.
+As of June 30, 2016, it was determined that all public improvements had been completed and that the Phase I Water improvements had been accepted and conveyed to the Western Virginia Water Authority, as evidenced by a Utility Acceptance Certificate.
+As of June 30, 2019, neither the South Peak Boulevard nor the Phase II water improvements had been conveyed.